Meditation and Healing in Arizona

 Meditation

-Many struggling with substance use have found that with the proper training, meditation can actually be very beneficial for cultivating a life of sobriety.
+Many who are seeking healing from substance use and mental health conditions have found that with the proper training, meditation can actually be very beneficial for cultivating a life of recovery.
 You may be glad to discover that it doesn’t have to be a rigid practice of sitting in an uncomfortable posture while trying to grasp inner peace.
 In fact, there are many types that you can try until you find one that resonates with you.

 Meditation is a set of techniques that can help you reach a better state of awareness and focus.
 Cultures from all over the world have practiced it for centuries.
 Many religions use it as a way to connect with a higher power and achieve enlightenment.
 Of course, you do not need to be religious to practice it.
 All you need is an open mind and willingness to try something new to create positive change in your life.

-Addiction is a complex mental health issue stemming from a variety of factors.
-Family history, personal struggles, brain chemistry, and history of drug use all play a role.
-Unfortunately, there is no one-size-fits-all approach to battling addiction.
-In fact, the best holistic addiction treatment centers use a variety of therapies to address the underlying factors that can contribute to addiction.
+Both substance use and mental health conditions are complex and stem from a variety of factors.
+Family history, social stigma, and brain chemistry all play a role.
+Unfortunately, there is no one-size-fits-all approach to recovery.
+In fact, the best holistic treatment centers use a variety of therapies to address the underlying factors that can contribute to both substance use and mental health conditions.

-There is no doubt that traditional talk therapies like cognitive behavioral therapy and individual counseling play a crucial role in overcoming addiction.
-Many people struggling with addiction have also found that holistic therapies like yoga, adventure therapy, fitness, and meditation are helpful in reducing cravings, restoring balance in life, and staying engaged in treatment.
+There is no doubt that traditional talk therapies like cognitive behavioral therapy and individual counseling play a crucial role in healing.
+Many people have also found that holistic approaches to healing like yoga, fitness, and meditation are helpful in restoring balance in life and staying engaged in treatment.

 Therapists use various techniques based on an individual’s personal beliefs, goals, and preferences.
 If someone has difficulty engaging in a certain type, the therapist will troubleshoot and find another technique that resonates better with the individual.

-If you are interested in learning meditation for addiction recovery, there are several types available.
+If you are interested in learning meditation for recovery, there are several types available.
 With some trial and error, you can find one that helps you in the areas of your life you need it most.
-Here are some types that have helped people just like you battle addiction:
+Here are some types that have helped people just like you during their healing journey:

 Mindfulness

-One of the most common forms of meditation for addiction involves mindfulness.
+One of the most common forms of meditation for healing involves mindfulness.
 This is simply gaining an awareness of the present moment.
 If you are not focused on the present, you may be too wrapped up in your own habitual thought processes.
-Those that practice mindfulness gain an understanding of the importance of the present moment.
 If you focus too much on the past, it can be depressing.
 Conversely, if you focus too much on the future, it can cause anxiety.
+Those that practice mindfulness gain an understanding of the importance of the present moment.

-Sometimes a person pays attention to the sensations of breath.
-Others find counting each breath each breath helpful.
-When a thought or emotion distracts from this practice, the person is encouraged to acknowledge the distraction without judgement and let it pass.
+When a thought or emotion distracts from this practice, this is where the next step begins.
+The person is encouraged to acknowledge the distraction without judgment and let it pass.
 It may not be easy at first.
-Soon, however, you begin to realize your troubling thoughts and emotions are not you: they are just passing discomfort.
+With continued practice you'll begin to realize your troubling thoughts and emotions are not you: they are just passing discomfort.

 Mantra

-Too often, our thoughts and emotions are so overwhelming that we struggle to see beyond them.
-This is especially true for those in the grips of addiction.
+Too often, our thoughts and emotions are so overwhelming that it’s hard to see beyond them.
+This is especially true for those overcoming a substance use disorder, trauma, or mental health condition.
 Mantra meditation provides an opportunity to detach from these thoughts and refocus.

 A mantra is a simple phrase repeated while meditating.
 While some have origins from various religious practices, you can also create your own mantra based on your goals for a session.
 For example, if you struggle with anger issues, you can sit down and quietly focus on a phrase like, “I am calm,” or “I am in control.”